Dentures Midlothian

 Partial Dentures

 When large gaps exist within the upper or lower arch of your mouth, it can make it increasingly difficult to chew and eat certain foods.
-Because the teeth opposite of the gaps have nothing to help with the chewing process, you may find you’re more self-conscious when trying to consume certain foods.
+Because the teeth opposite the gaps have nothing to help with the chewing process, you may find you’re more self-conscious when trying to consume various meals.
 Fortunately, with a partial denture, you no longer need to worry.
 Created using a gum-colored, acrylic base and artificial teeth made of porcelain or ceramic, it fits into place like a puzzle piece and is anchored to your healthy teeth using metal clasps or clips.

 Full Dentures

 If all your teeth are missing or you require tooth extraction to remove a few remaining teeth, a full denture can easily replicate the look and functionality of your normal smile.
 Using the same materials as a partial denture, the only difference is that it sits on top of your gums and is held into place using your natural suction.
-Some individuals do prefer to buy dental adhesive to help provide another layer of security, especially when eating or speaking.
+Some individuals prefer to buy dental adhesive to help provide another layer of security, especially when eating or speaking.

 Implant Dentures